akramWewe/kubernetes-exercices/J2/Pods/Exercice2/README.md

 ```
 ## Schedule a pod to the dev environment.

-# Create a yaml file containing the pod spec
+# Create a yaml file containing the pod spec and a DEV Taint Tolerance
 ```
 apiVersion: v1
 kind: Pod